 APPOINTMENT OF PANEL MEMBERS

-Panel Chairman
+Panel Chair

-The Panel Chairman shall be an executive director (or other senior employee) of The Company until 30 September 2011.
-Thereafter the Panel Chairman shall be a person appointed (or re-appointed) by The Company, having particular regard to the views of the CUSC Modifications Panel, and shall be independent of The Company.
+The Panel Chair shall be an executive director (or other senior employee) of The Company until 30 September 2011.
+Thereafter the Panel Chair shall be a person appointed (or re-appointed) by The Company, having particular regard to the views of the CUSC Modifications Panel, and shall be independent of The Company.

-A person shall be appointed or re-appointed as the Panel Chairman where the Authority has approved such appointment or re-appointment and The Company has given notice to the Panel Secretary of such appointment, with effect from the date of such notice or (if later) with effect from the date specified in such notice.
+A person shall be appointed or re-appointed as the Panel Chair where the Authority has approved such appointment or re-appointment and The Company has given notice to the Panel Secretary of such appointment, with effect from the date of such notice or (if later) with effect from the date specified in such notice.

 Other Panel Members